naruto2/femesh/README.md

-# femesh
+# f e m e s h
 femesh - A generator of FEM mesh. doc/femesh.txt is how to use femesh command.

-How to build xmesh command.
+How to build femesh command.
 $ cd src; make

 参考文献